unredacted-word/spectacle/book/glossary.md

 series of linear developments of progress in terms of the economy, technology, knowledge, and personal chronicles.
 Within this framing, time does not recur, but progresses along a fixed trajectory to the horizon.
-This is the time of permanent agricultural settlements, villages, and towns.
+This is the time of permanent agricultural settlements, villages, towns, and cities.
 This new form of irreversible time is irreversible in that it assumes the accumulation of knowledge can only develop with a forward trajectory.
 For more on this subject, see Braudel, F., 1982.